zhengjunyao-work/arc24/docs/modeling/Iteration_06_ensemble_with_2020_solutions.md

 I have developed the code to create an ensemble, but I need more accurate models to improve over the baseline.

+Making a submission with 2020 solution is slow, takes around 7 hours.
+Ideally this should run in the background.

 ## Next steps

 - Icecuber solution is slow, ideally I would run it on the background while i do all the LLM stuff.